 Map of Nepal Bhutan Tourist Attractions

-2. Lumbini, the birthplace of Sakyamuni, is one of the holiest sites for Buddhist in Nepal.
+Lumbini, the birthplace of Sakyamuni Buddha, is one of the holiest sites for Buddhism in Nepal.
 Lying at the junction of southwestern Nepal and India, Lumbini is 360 km from Kathmandu.
 And more than 20 countries have established the country's temple in Lumbini.
 It’s also an important cultural site protected by the Nepali government.
 The main attractions are as follows: Maya Devi Temple, Ashoka Pillar, Lumbini Museum, Lumbini Korean Temple, Lumbini Chinese Temple, Lumbini Crane Conservation Area, etc.

-How to Get to Bhutan from Nepal or Nepal from Bhutan?
+Bhutan Nepal Travel Map: how to get to Bhutan from Nepal or Nepal from Bhutan?

 When it comes to traveling from Nepal to Bhutan, the best and most convenient way for tourists is to fly from Tribhuvan International Airport, Kathmandu to Paro International Airport, Paro.
 And the daily flight between Nepal and Bhutan is available all year round.
 If weather allows, you can enjoy the superb vista of the Himalayan Ranges on the left window seat while flying to Bhutan from Nepal.
-However, since Drukair is the only airline serving Nepal Bhutan route, the ticket price for Kathmandu Paro flight is pretty expensive and there is no discounts for visitors.
-Tourists can book Bhutan Nepal flight ticket by themselves or you can contact with our travel consultant to work out a perfect Bhutan Nepal Tibet tour.
+Tourists can book Bhutan Nepal flight ticket by themselves or you can contact with our travel consultant to work out a perfect Bhutan Nepal tour.